geropl/gemini-mcp-go/memory-bank/systemPatterns.md

     -   It will handle API authentication, request formatting, and response parsing.
     -   This isolation is crucial for mocking the API during testing.

-### 3. Test-Driven Development (TDD) with API Mocking

--   **`go-vcr`:** We will use `go-vcr` to record real HTTP interactions with the Gemini API and save them as "cassettes" in the `testdata/fixtures/` directory.
--   **Offline Testing:** Subsequent test runs will use these cassettes to replay the recorded responses, eliminating the need for a live API connection.
-This makes tests fast, deterministic, and independent of network conditions.
 -   **Golden Files:** For each test case, the expected output will be stored in a `.golden` file in `testdata/golden/`.
 Tests will compare the actual output against these golden files to ensure correctness.
 -   **Test Structure:** Tests will be placed alongside the code they are testing (e.g., `pkg/handlers/generate_test.go`).